josephmontes/VAA/README.md

     - Xander Bogaerts: 0.325
     - Andrew Benintendi: 0.344
     - Jose Ramirez: 0.367
-  - Despite a decrease in ability to hit this 'good' 4-Seam Fastball from season to season, all of these hitters have displayed an ability to hit that more effective type of 4-Seam Fastball, so there is reason to believe that they are able to replicate that performance to some extent in a future season, but it is interesting how most of them have not done that in 2023
+  - Despite displaying a decreasing ability to hit this 'good' 4-Seam Fastball from season to season, all of these hitters have previously displayed an above average ability to hit that more effective type of 4-Seam Fastball in a recent season, so there is reason to believe that they are able to replicate that performance to some extent in a future season, but it is interesting how most of them have not done that in 2023

 ### List of batters on both lists whose 'g_wOBA' increased from season to season